 Packing non-hanging clothes

 Remember to avoid over-stuffing your boxes when you pack non-hanging, or folded, clothing.
 This keeps your boxes light and prevents the bottom of the box from falling out (clothes end up being heavier than you might think!)
 If desired, line your cardboard boxes in newspaper to provide additional protection from rain, dust and debris during the move.
 The Laydown Wadrobe Box is ideal for packing folded items, like pants, blankets, seasonal clothing, and more.

 Vacuum seal and use garment bags

-Garment bags are used to protect delicate clothes from humidity and dust, making them an ideal solution for items like wedding dresses.
+Garment bags are used to protect delicate clothes from humidity and dust, making them an ideal solution for items like wedding dresses and other sentimental items.
 Vacuum sealing provides similar protection while allowing you to maximize your packing space.
 An additional space-saving hack: repurpose your family’s suitcases and duffle bags and pack your vacuumed-sealed, folded clothing there.

 Keep things separated

 It may be tempting to maximize space as best you can by combining shoes, clothing and accessories in the same boxes.
 But the truth is you’re better off keeping your items separated, especially if they’re delicate or fragile.
 It’s all too easy for softer items like hats to be crushed and lose their shape under the weight of heavy clothing or shoes.
 Use a Small or Medium Box for each category of garment instead.